-In the first publication involving B. cereus biovar anthracis (termed “B. anthracis-like bacteria” in the article) Klee et al. (2006) performed microbiological and molecular characterization of the bacteria which was isolated from chimpanzees and gorillas in the Ivory Coast and Cameroon.
+In the first publication involving B. cereus biovar anthracis (termed “B. anthracis-like bacteria” in the article) Klee et al. (2006) performed microbiological and molecular characterization of the bacteria which was isolated from chimpanzees and gorillas in the Ivory Coast and Cameroon, respectively.
 They discovered that the isolates differed from B. anthracis in motility, resistance to gamma-phage, and the isolate from Cameroon was resistant to penicillin G while the isolate from the Ivory Coast was sensitive.
-These experiments also led to the discovery of a capsule that was expressed in the absence of CO2 and bicarbonate, unlike B. anthracis that only expresses capsule under these conditions.
-The capsule associated with B. cereus biovar anthracis was later determined to be composed of hyaluronic acid capsule.
+These experiments also led to the discovery of a capsule that was expressed in the absence of carbon dioxide (CO2) and sodium bicarbonate, unlike B. anthracis that only expresses capsule under these conditions.
+The capsule associated with B. cereus biovar anthracis was later determined to be composed of hyaluronic acid.
 B. cereus biovar anthracis also has poly-D-glutamate capsule while B. anthracis only has a poly-D-glutamate capsule.
 It was also determined that B. cereus biovar anthracis has beta-hemolytic activity and gamma-phage susceptibility.
 These experiments led to the discovery that B. cereus biovar anthracis possess plasmids similar to pXO1 and pXO2.
 Finally, molecular analysis of the B. cereus biovar anthracis determined that it possesses variants of the Ba813 marker and SG-749 fragment when compared to B. anthracis, B. cereus, and B. thuringiensis.
 The Ba813 chromosomal DNA marker has been identified as a DNA sequence that is commonly found in various strains of B. anthracis and is used to identify B. anthracis via PCR (Ramisse et al., 1999).
 The SG-749 fragment corresponds to a randomly amplified polymorphic DNA marker specific to the B. cereus group (Klee et al., 2006).
 The scientists hypothesize that B. cereus biovar anthracis shares a common ancestor with B. anthracis, or they emerged recently by transfer of the B. anthracis plasmids to a strain of the B. cereus group.

 In one of the most important studies of B. cereus biovar anthracis to date, Antonation et al. (2016) identified the bacteria as a distinct clade within the B. cereus group that causes anthrax-like disease.
 Before this new strain was identified, it was understood that only B. anthracis and a specific strain of B. cereus, strain G9241, caused the disease.
 After isolating the bacteria from wild chimpanzees, gorillas, elephants and goats in West and Central Africa that presented with anthrax-like disease, the scientists performed many identification experiments and determined it shared phenotypic features with B. anthracis and B. cereus but differed in motility and their resistance/sensitivity to penicillin.
 Genetically, they discovered that B. cereus biovar anthracis had a mutation in a regulator gene called plcR, similar to B. anthracis, and possessed genes that enable it to form a hyaluronic acid capsule in addition to the poly-D-glutamate capsule also seen in B. anthracis.